MakeCity/makecity.github.io/README.md

 ## Installation

-Clone this repo and npm install .
+Clone this repo and npm install.

 ```bash
 npm i